maethor/debate/README.md

       </script>
     </html>

 I repeat, "something" can be anything.
-The ID is typically to provide here the URL of your blog post to ensure the ID will be unique and "linked" to your the subjet.
+The idea is typically to use the URL of your blog post to ensure the ID will be unique and "linked" to your the subjet.

-The template is using Bootstrap 2.3 classes, so fell free to include it on your website or to add some lines of CSS to style the comment list and the form.
+The template is using Bootstrap 2.3 classes, so feel free to include it on your website or to add some lines of CSS to style the comment list and the form.

 ### Administration

-You have an administration panel on `http://debate/admin/` where you can admin threads and comments.
+You have an administration panel on `http://debate.example/admin/` where you can admin threads and comments.
 For now, **the access is not secure**.

 ## Install